acledsInc/CH32V003_SPWM_DMA-ST7735_SPI_DMA/README.md

 CH32V003+ST7735 Main Screen Shot added ADC1_CH7 (PD4) read value (0 - 1023) to Display (Yellow) at Last Line

-This source code made from TIM_DMA of CH32V003 EVT sample code and ST7735 library for platformIO at https://github.com/limingjie/CH32V003-ST7735-Driver, But It does not working with SPWM 4 pulses output after build for platformIO in VSCode.
+This source code made from TIM_DMA of CH32V003 EVT sample code and ST7735 library for platformIO at github.com limingjie's CH32V003-ST7735-Driver.
+ But It does not working with SPWM 4 pulses output after build for platformIO in VSCode.

 ![ch32v003f4u6-tssop20-dev-kit-sch](https://github.com/user-attachments/assets/0c5feaf8-160c-4663-a4fd-11452de821da)